voyagermesh/voyager/docs/user-guide/ingress/README.md

 | ingress.appscode.com/annotationsPod | | | Removed since 1.5.6.
 Use `ingress.appscode.com/annotations-pod` |
 | ingress.appscode.com/statsSecretName | | | Removed since 1.5.6.
 Use `ingress.appscode.com/stats-secret-name` |

-**Following configuration annotations for ingress are not modifiable.
-The configuration is done only when an Ingress object is created.**
+**Following annotations for ingress are not modifiable.
+The configuration is applied only when an Ingress object is created.
+If you need to update these annotations, then first delete the Ingress and then recreate.**
 ```
 ingress.appscode.com/type
 ingress.appscode.com/node-selector